327th-Aux/.github/profile/README.md

-# 🚀 Welcome to the 327th Aux Team Arma 3 Mod Development GitHub: Where Creativity Meets Collaboration on the Virtual Battlefield! 🎮
+# 🚀 Welcome to the 327th Aux Team Arma 3 Mod Development GitHub 🎮

 ## How GitHub Empowers Our Mod Development:
 ### - Version Control: